Shaman16x/Csci5103Project/Nachos-Java/nachos/pa1/README.txt

 This will generate two sets of test files.
 One file per scheduler per set.
 The *LogFile.txt files  outputs as expect by the assignment.
 And *TestFile.txt files output additional information that help understanding the results.

+To ouput logs to the terminal run the pa1_*console.conf configurations.
+The output is iden

 Test Threads
     All test threads created are DelayTest objects.
 This class will wait a specified number of miliseconds.